 2. Take pictures at sunrise and sunset.

-3. Use zoom lens to capture water texture with slow shutter speed, use tripod.
+3. Use a zoom lens to capture water texture with a slow shutter speed; use a tripod.